Dr Peter Francis

 Before joining the Met Office, Pete gained a DPhil at Oxford University, using aircraft data to study the radiative properties of clouds.
 As an undergraduate Pete received a degree in Physics, also from Oxford University.

-Since 2011, Pete has represented the Met Office on the EUMETSAT STG-Science Working Group.
+Since 2011, Pete has acted as the UK delegate on the EUMETSAT STG-Science Working Group, and was elected as that group's Chair in 2023.

 Pete was awarded the L G Groves Memorial Prize for Meteorological Observation in 2012.